 The ISSB’s work is backed by the G7, the G20, IOSCO, the Financial Stability Board, African Finance Ministers and by Finance Ministers and Central Bank Governors from over 40 jurisdictions.

-The ISSB is developing standards that provide a comprehensive global baseline of sustainability disclosure standards that can be mandated and combined with jurisdiction-specific requirements or requirements aimed at meeting the information needs of broader stakeholder groups beyond investors.
+The ISSB Standards provide a comprehensive global baseline of sustainability disclosure standards that can be mandated and combined with jurisdiction-specific requirements or requirements aimed at meeting the information needs of broader stakeholder groups beyond investors.
 Consistent with the approach taken for IFRS Accounting Standards issued by the IASB, it is for jurisdictional authorities to decide whether to mandate use of IFRS Sustainability Disclosure Standards issued by the ISSB.

-The ISSB collaborates closely with jurisdictions to foster regulatory adoption of the IFRS Sustainability Disclosure Standards, as well as to facilitate compatibility and interoperability.
+The ISSB collaborates closely with jurisdictions to foster regulatory adoption of its Standards, as well as to facilitate compatibility and interoperability.
 This work benefits companies by improving reporting efficiency and reducing the risks of confusion for those using the information.
-In addition to supporting regulatory adoption, the ISSB is supporting voluntary adoption of the IFRS Sustainability Disclosure Standards, particularly for preparers in jurisdictions where the IFRS Accounting Standards are not currently mandated but where investors are seeking relevant sustainability disclosures.
+In addition to supporting regulatory adoption, the ISSB is supporting voluntary adoption of its Standards, particularly for preparers in jurisdictions where the IFRS Accounting Standards are not currently mandated but where investors are seeking relevant sustainability disclosures.

 The IFRS Foundation has created the Sustainability Standards Advisory Forum as a mechanism for formal engagement on standard-setting between the ISSB and jurisdictional representatives, including those from emerging markets.
 The Jurisdictional Working Group also continues to provide support to the ISSB.